Tagada85/100-days-of-code/log.md

 ### Day 15: January 18th, 2017
 Not much done.
 Database and models up and running.
 Added few more tests about models.

+### Day 16: January 19th, 2017
+Struggled over a few katas at codewars.